Professor of English, Boston College. Chestnut Hill, MA. Fall 2014 to present.

 “Race and Ethnicity.”
 In A Companion to Cultural and Critical Theory, edited by Imre Szeman, Sarah Blacker, and Justin Sully.
 Hoboken, NJ: Wiley-Blackwell, 2017.

 “An Ethics of Generosity.”
 In Flashpoints for Asian American Studies, edited by Cathy Schlund-Vials.
 New York: Fordham University Press, 2017.

 “Asian American Literature Within and Beyond the Immigrant Narrative.”
 In The Cambridge Companion to Asian American Literature, edited by Crystal Parikh and Daniel Kim.
 Cambridge, UK: Cambridge University Press, 2015.

 “Class.”
 In Keywords in Asian American Studies, edited by Cathy Schlund-Vials, Linda Trinh Vo, and K. Scott Wong.
 New York: New York University Press, 2015.

 “Genealogy of a Detroit Childhood.”
-Asian Americans in Michigan, edited by Victor Jew.
+Asian Americans in Michigan: Voices from the Midwest, edited by Victor Jew.
 Detroit: Wayne State University Press, 2015.